Kentucky governor signs pension bill as special session ends

 FRANKFORT, Ky.
-(AP) — Kentucky Gov. Matt Bevin signed pension legislation on Wednesday after lawmakers delivered the bill he wanted to relieve regional universities and community social services agencies from crushing retirement costs.
+(AP) — Kentucky Gov. Matt Bevin signed pension legislation Wednesday after lawmakers delivered the bill he wanted to relieve regional universities and community social services agencies from crushing retirement costs.

 Pension issues have cast a long shadow over the Republican governor’s tenure in office, as he and lawmakers have struggled to shore up one of the country’s worst-funded public pension systems.